Hello Dr Mohanakrishnan! Could you please start by introducing yourself? Your grade, specialty and country you are relocating from?

 ID Medical has been very helpful throughout the entire process.
 They even found a local volunteer to do some shopping for me.
 I am ever grateful to this gentleman, (Mr. Neal) who brought me all of my essentials!

-What are the differences between working in an Indian healthcare setting and working within the NHS?
+What are the differences between working in an Indian healthcare setting and joining the NHS?

 What do you have planned for the future?

 With regards to the future, I never look too far ahead.
 We all know how Covid unexpectedly turned our worlds upside down.
 I just take one day at a time.
 I always thank God for having given me this wonderful life.

 If you were not a doctor, what career would you have chosen?